AVL Edibles

 Asheville Edibles Map

-Access to healthy, nutritious food and the ability to cultivate, harvest, process, sell, share and trade food contributes to a thriving and resilient city environment.
+Access to healthy, nutritious food and the ability to cultivate, harvest, process, sell, share, and trade it helps build a thriving and resilient city environment.
+To support more locally grown food we’ve created the Asheville Edibles Map where you can explore and contribute to the many edible projects, plantings, and gardens in the City.

 Certified Pollinator Habitats

-certified pollinator habitatWe know that we can’t have nutritious, delicious food without the help of our dedicated pollinator community.
-The City has partnered with Asheville GreenWorks to support Bee City Asheville and improve pollinator habitats by supporting Pollinator Habitat Certification on approved City property.
-Businesses, organizations, or individuals choose to “adopt” an approved City-owned piece of property that they pledge to plant and maintain as a pollinator garden, Asheville GreenWorks and the Bee City leadership committee provides technical support and expertise.
-Your family, organization, or business can make a positive impact on Asheville through stewardship of publicly owned places.
-With support from their contract with the City of Asheville, Asheville Greenworks also supports Bee City Asheville’s certified pollinator habitat program for plantings on private property and ongoing stewardship of existing pollinator gardens through volunteer engagement and Bee City leadership team support.
-Check out the awesome plantings at the RAD HAB and pollinator meadows on the Wilma Dykeman Greenway.
+certified pollinator habitatWe know that we can’t have nutritious, delicious food without the help of our dedicated pollinator communities so the City has partnered with Bee City Asheville to improve pollinator habitats.
+This partnership supports outreach and education work, Pollinator Habitat Certification on private property, and habitat development on approved City property.
+For projects on City-owned property, businesses, organizations, or individuals can “adopt” an area, work with Bee City Leadership to obtain site approval, develop a planting and maintenance plan, and create a public pollinator habitat.
+Bee City Asheville provides technical support and expertise to participants who make a positive impact on Asheville through stewardship of publicly owned places.
+Bee City Asheville also supports volunteer stewardship of new and existing pollinator habitats on public property, check out the awesome plantings at the RAD HAB and pollinator meadows on the Wilma Dykeman Greenway.

-For more information and/or to participate in the Pollinator Certification Program, visit GreenWorks’ website.
+For more information and/or to participate in the Pollinator Certification Program, visit the Bee City Asheville website.

 Community Gardens